How much could your ecommerce store be losing from a poor search experience?

 Even though cellphones are growing in size, mobile remains a difficult medium to interact with.
-Most phone screens are constantly moving around and hard to read in the sun.That is why mobile conversion rates in ecommerce websites are about half of personal computers.
+Most phone screens are constantly moving around and hard to read in the sun.
+For that and other reasons, mobile conversions are about half those of desktop in ecommerce websites.

 So one mobile optimization is to prioritize search over navigation.
 Instead of providing a suite of options to browse, mobile ecommerce sites should have simple navigation with large images and prominent search.

 It seems like Siri and Alexa are now part of everyday existence.
 Beyond cell phones, hearing devices are seen on our countertops and living rooms.
 No wonder 91% of brands are investing in voice search.
-The future is conversational.

 Complexity in Simplicity

-2022 Ecommerce Trends: AI and Omnichannel Experience
+Ecommerce Trends: AI and Omnichannel Experience

-In this 38-page PDF, learn how forward-thinking ecommerce retailers are gaining advantage and driving revenue in 2022 by applying three main strategies:
+In this 38-page PDF, learn how forward-thinking ecommerce retailers are gaining advantage and driving revenue by applying three main strategies: